 Are some called to stay single?
 Yes, the Bible does refer to that, but is that the path for most of us?
 No, so stop worrying and enjoy life.

-I just turned forty, and I am still single.
-I do hope to get married someday, but I have also learned that while we wait, we can live life to the fullest and learn a lot along the way.
-Here are just a few suggestions.
+I recently entered my forties, and I am still single.
+I do hope to get married someday.
+But I have also learned that while we wait, we can live life to the fullest and learn a lot along the way.
+Here are just a few suggestions:

 Once you are married, you are no longer your own; you now have another person to consider in all things.
 God made us all so different with different desires, different things we like and dislike.
 The truth is our future husbands may not like those same things.

 In my 20’s I thought everyone probably liked what I liked.
 I didn’t realize that I had things about me that were unique to me.
 There are things I love that not everyone around me does, and that is not only ok, it is wonderful.
 It's a gift to learn what we enjoy before we meet our mates.

 2. Travel by yourself.

 Yes, yes, yes, I can’t say it enough.
 Travel on your own.
 I just went to London by myself for six weeks, and it was life-changing.
 You get to do what only you want to do.
 It's not selfish; it's an opportunity of a lifetime that not everyone is afforded.
 You will meet the most interesting people, as it is much easier to strike up a conversation when you are alone.

 And the truth is you are not alone; it is like a trip with you and Jesus.
 An added bonus: people will give you free stuff when you are by yourself, probably because they feel sorry for you; but who cares!